PokkeYuri/SimpleSequel/README.md

 - Fetch and execute from the database with minimal boilerplate code.
 - Execute SQL statements directly from string objects.
 - Easily convert database rows into .NET objects or specific classes.
-- Support for both synchronous and asynchronous operations to suit various application needs.
-[In progress]
 - Automatically handles the opening and closing of your database connection as necessary.

 <!---